By Maryan Abdinur

 Fortunately, beautifully packaged green alternative, Axiology saves us from having to forego bold lips forever.
 Their lipsticks use only natural minerals including iron oxides, mica and titanium dioxide to achieve beautiful colours.
 Vegan and cruelty-free, Axiology ethically sources all of its plant based ingredients and is an active voice in the movement against conflict palm oil.

 Eight Hour Cream is heralded as being a lightly scented, go-to product for dry skin.
 It works on heels, cuticles, dry elbows and even lips.
 But guess what?
-The Elizabeth Arden classic is packed with chemicals, including Petrolatum (56.8%), Mineral Oil, Fragrance and Propylparaben a preservative than can act as a hormone disruptor.
+The Elizabeth Arden classic is packed with chemicals, including petrolatum -a whopping 56.8% – mineral oil, fragrance and propylparaben, a preservative than can act as a hormone disruptor.
 The formulation is akin to paying for some expensive Vaseline with a laundry list of harmful irritants, allergens and toxins to boot.

 Estée Lauder Night Repair Serum is marketed as a magical anti-aging product targeting lines and wrinkles.
 The formula is fragrance free however still receives an alarming 8 on EWG’s Skin Deep database with ingredients such as BHT, Oxtinoxate and Retinyl Palmitate, all of which are flagged for serious health concerns.
 Estee Lauder also features on PETA’s Companies That Do Test on Animals, so the serum can’t be classified as truly cruelty free.